Reception - Willow and Acorn

 Our day finishes at 3.30pm and the Reception children will leave through foundation stage garden.

 Each day the children will have a snack and the weekly charge for this is 50p.
 We ask that this is paid to a member of the Reception staff each Monday morning.

-We do P.E. on a Monday and Wednesday afternoon and we ask that the children have a labelled P.E. kit that is left in school.
+We do P.E. on a Tuesday and Wednesday afternoon and we ask that the children have a labelled P.E. kit that is left in school.
 Our P.E. kit consists of a pair of maroon shorts, a white t-shirt with the school logo and black pumps.
-Please ensure that this is in a named draw string bag.
+Please ensure that this is in a named draw string bag

 Each morning the children complete a phonics session where they learn sounds and how to use them in their reading and in their writing.
 Each week the children will bring home a phonic book.
 Phonic books will contain letters and sounds that the children will focus on learning that week.
 Children will use their phonic books to practice these letters and sounds with you at home.
 Please work through these sounds with your child to help consolidate their learning.